SAP’s chief learning officer has some choice words for ambitious HR practitioners

 The role of a CEO is becoming increasingly difficult as we move forward into the future of work.
 Digital disruption and the raging talent war are just two examples of issues faced by businesses globally.
 The digital era is filled with uncertainty but despite brimming with challenges, it’s also rife with opportunities for HR.

 As one CEO stated bluntly: “When s*** hits the fan, the first thing that management will say is ‘we didn’t have the right person for the job’.
 The root cause of anything good or bad that happens with a company is its people.”

-And “people” are right up HR’s alley, so, as leaders in the field this turbulent time is exactly the chance for HR to shine and reclaim their role to help the organization navigate the uncertain business landscape.
+And “people” are right up HR’s alley, so, as leaders in the field this turbulent time is exactly the chance for HR to reclaim their role and help the organization navigate the uncertain business landscape.

 But where should HR begin?

 “It’s really about starting with the big picture,” SAP’s chief learning officer Jenny Dearborn told HRD at their recent SuccessConnect event in Las Vegas.
 The event was their biggest yet with a turnout of over 2,500 attending to discuss the future of HR.

 “Start by asking: ‘What are we here to accomplish?’
 ‘What are our goals?’
 In a perfect world, what would good look like?”

 She added that the best way to digitally transform and effect change in an organization is to question what you know and put yourself in the shoes of the business leaders.

 “Think more like a business person and question all the traditional goals and metrics that HR has had to manage itself against in the past.
 It’s surprising to me when I go around the world and talk to my peers and they’re very stuck in a traditional way of thinking,” she said.